-Words like Blockchain, ICO, cryptocurrency and smart contracts are creating a lot of buzz, yet may seem somewhat misunderstood at times.
+Words like Blockchain, ICO, cryptocurrency and smart contracts are creating a lot of buzz.
+However, some of them may seem somewhat misunderstood at times.
 But fear not, they are not rocket science.
-The blockchain technology is actually a combination of three basic and proven in time practices – cryptography, P2P networking and a framework, called protocol, to combine the two together.
+The blockchain technology is actually a combination of three basic and proven in time practices – cryptography, P2P networking and a framework, called protocol.
 Blockchain explained?
 There’s some more, so let’s start!

 Cryptocurrencies, also known as crypto coins, are based on blockchain technology.
 Each of them starts its journey as an Initial Coin Offering, or ICO.
-Simply put, ICOs guarantee a minimum amount of money for a project to fulfill its goals (usually written in a coin’s project and mission statement, called the whitepaper).
+Simply put, ICOs guarantee a minimum amount of money for a project to fulfill its goals.
+This is usually written in a coin’s project and mission statement, called the whitepaper.

 How does blockchain work?